Suspected Nazi spy Inga Arvad was simultaneously linked to both Adolf Hitler and John F. Kennedy.

 Her letters to him are typed on yellowing paper featuring the Washington Times-Herald letterhead.
 They run through a few pages of minor gossip; the romantic parts are kept until the end.

 “I have made up my mind to turn out a few stories – and when I get time a few babies – hope illegitimacy becomes a fadd (sic) after the war, as I only know one man worth reproducing a perfect copy of,” she writes.

 “Remember to save this letter for defense against Inga-Binga in the Supreme Court of the U.S. I will be seeing you – here or there or somewhere in the world, and it will be the best, or rather second best moment in a lifetime.
 The best was when I met you.”

 “Inga-Binga” is Inga Arvad.
 In 1931, about a decade before the letter was written, she had been Denmark’s entry for the Miss World competition.
 She had acted in some minor European films and worked as a columnist and war reporter.
 She has a face, as they say, that opens doors.

 The man she’s writing to is named John, but everyone calls him Jack.
-It’s 1942, the U.S. is at war with Japan and Germany and he is in command of a patrol torpedo boat known as PT-109.
+It’s 1942, the United States is at war with Japan and Germany and he is in command of a patrol torpedo boat known as PT-109.
 He enlisted early on but he is destined for bigger things than a career in the Navy.
-His father, Joe, you see, is a powerful figure around Washington and there are plans for Jack Kennedy to enter politics and perhaps even become president.
+His father, Joe, is a powerful figure around Washington and there are plans for Jack Kennedy to enter politics and perhaps even run for president.